Skip to content

 147. Commitment to provide business/work opportunities for local communities?

-The company states that it promotes the hiring of people from the operations area, however, a clear commitment to providing business/work opportunities for local communities is not reported by the company.
+The company states that it promotes the hiring of people from operational areas.
+However, the commitment is unclear.

 148. Company has provided valid legal documents to Open Timber Portal on labour regulations (at the time of SPOTT assessments)?